Microsoft Excel integration

 Configure API security

-When running on v12 or later of the OpenFin runtime, your app will require permission to use the System.downloadAsset and System.launchExternalProcess secured APIs.
-Be sure to declare the following permissions in your app’s manifest:
+The Excel integration API requires permission to use the System.downloadAsset and System.launchExternalProcess secured APIs, so be sure to declare the following permissions in your app’s manifest:

 "permissions": {